amodh777/App-development/README.md

 # App-development
 Flutter, Google's open-source SDK, streamlines cross-platform app development with a single codebase.
 Using Dart, it provides rich, customizable widgets and real-time hot reload for fast, efficient coding.
 Flutter’s high performance and extensive widget library support seamless development for mobile, web, and desktop applications.
+If you're studying Flutter, you'll dive into building cross-platform apps with Dart.
+You’ll learn how to set up your development environment, design user interfaces using Flutter’s rich widget library, and manage app logic.
+The study focuses on using features like hot reload to speed up development and create high-performance apps for mobile, web, and desktop.